Supra (grammar)

 Supra (Latin for "above") is an academic and legal citation signal used when a writer desires to refer a reader to an earlier-cited authority.

-For example, an author wanting to refer to a source in their third footnote would cite: See supra note 3.
-Or for text in that note: See supra text accompanying note 3.
+For example, an author wanting to refer to a source in their third footnote could cite this as: "See supra note 3".
+Or for text in that note: "See supra text accompanying note 3".
+Traditionally Vide (Latin for "see" or more broadly "perceive") would be used instead of see, so those citations would instead be written as "Vide supra — note 3" and "Vide supra — text accompanying note 3".

 Supra can also be used to provide a short form citation to an earlier (but not immediately preceding) authority.
 For example: